 Evidence supporting the change, such as a separation or inheritance agreement

-All documents are uploaded securely through our online system — no printing or posting required.
+Documents can be uploaded securely through an online system without printing or posting.

 After the Transfer Is Complete